“Why Should I Try Pellet Smoking?”

 Are there any cons to a pellet grill?
 Some would argue a few:

 - Not recommended to use in wet conditions

 - They can sear, but do best if you use an accessory such as Grill Grates to help

 - Moving parts that could fail

 Pellet grills are less suited for use in wet environments.
-The electronics can handle some incidental splashing but it’s not recommended.
-Wood pellets don’t do well in wet environments, but frankly neither does charcoal.
+The electronics can handle some incidental splashing, but it’s not recommended.
+Wood pellets don’t do well in wet environments, but frankly, neither does charcoal.
 The same precautions should be taken for keeping pellets and charcoal dry.

 Quality Makes the Difference

 You will also have charcoal grill stalwarts point out that those “new-fangled electronics and moving parts will eventually break.”
-As with anything with moving parts things can happen, that’s why it is important buy from a company with a great warranty, but even more important buy from a company with the best support.
+The way you can prevent that is by keeping your grill clean and well-maintained.
+However, Grilla Grills is also committed to providing the finest quality manufacturing and construction in their products.
+As with anything with moving parts, things can happen.
+That’s why it is important to buy from a company with a great warranty, and it’s even more important to buy from a company with the best support.

 Grilla Grills offers a great warranty with, what I feel, is the most responsive support in the industry.
 You just call our number or email us to contact a specialist who solves your problems.
 Better than that, you get a response that can typically be measured in minutes instead of days.
 The team at Grilla Grills can also answer your questions about how to use your pellet grill, and they invite any feedback you want to give.